There’s a misconception about TOWS that it’s just a different acronym for SWOT, but it’s actually an evolution of SWOT Analysis.

 If you’re like to learn a little more before we start, check out our Introduction to TOWS Analysis before you read this.

 A TOWS Analysis looks like the above, and is about linking the different components of a SWOT together to come out with clear actions for you, your team or company.

 Before you can complete a TOWS, you must have an updated SWOT.
-If you’ve not completed a SWOT before, go to the guide on how to complete a SWOT.
+If you’ve not completed a SWOT before, go to the Ultimate Guide to SWOT Analysis.

 At this point you’ll have a SWOT that looks something like this: